virkillz/tinytavern/README.md

 ---

-**PersonApp** - Your personal AI companion, completely free and open source.
+**TinyTavern** - Your personal AI companion, completely free and open source.